rgrannell1/password123/README.md

 password123
 --------------------------------------------

-password123 is a command-line tool for checking if one of the 10,000 most commonly used.
+password123 is a command-line tool for checking if a password is one of the 10,000 most commonly used.
+Such passwords should not be used, as they are highly vulnerable to brute force attacks.

-I made this tool because it was easy to make, but perhaps someone will find it useful.
-Password123 is written in Python and is therefore not very performant, so it is unsuitable for malicious purposes.
+This tool complements my other password tools, [polonium](https://github.com/rgrannell1/polonium) and [polonium-gui].
+These tools generate secure site-specific passwords given a secure master password, but they give little security if your password is on this list.

 The list of passwords was compiled by Mark Burnett of [xato.net](https://xato.net/about/).